danja/dreamachine/devlog.md

 - doxygen-gui (runs as doxywizard) : generates config, runs
 - mintlify doc writer (vscode extension) : highlight source, it generates comments

+I went around and around in circles again - literally.

+Getting the right bits static and the right pointer reference, hugely confusing.

+But now the encoder is talking to the display via a callback to Dreamachine.cpp.
+Phew!!!

 **2022-08-20**